Linda A. Cicero | Stanford News Service

 Important Notes

-• If offered placement but are no longer interested in the course, please email creative1
+• If offered placement but are no longer interested in the course, please email Danielle

 • If offered a spot on the waitlist, we encourage you to attend the first class meeting to see if any spots are available

-• If not offered placement nor a spot on the waitlist, email creative1 by Wednesday, March 27 at 12 noon to inquire if there's space in the course
+• If not offered placement nor a spot on the waitlist, email Danielle to inquire if there's space in the course

 • More information on our first day of class protocol can be found on our Enrollment FAQ page